youtous/destr0yer-build/README.md

 [vagrant-hostmanager](https://github.com/devopsgroup-io/vagrant-hostmanager) plugin is used for name resolution.

+If logs grows due to systemd not capable to generate a MAC address, see https://github.com/systemd/systemd/issues/3374#issuecomment-452718898
 ## Ansible usage

 - First configuration a new hosts: `ansible-playbook -i hosts/destr0yers.yml  destr0yers.yml --vault-password-file ./.vault_password --tag="new-systems"`